How to Create Consistent Characters in Stable Diffusion (2026 Complete Guide)

 14. Layering Methods for Modular Control

 The most advanced creators use a "modular" approach.
-They might use a heavy LoRA to lock in the character’s facial structure and then layer a Textual Inversion embedding on top of it to handle a specific costume or magical effect.
+They might use a heavy LoRA to lock in the character’s facial structure and then layer a textual inversion embedding on top of it to handle a specific costume or magical effect.
 This allows your character to evolve through a story—changing their gear and armor while their identity remains rock solid.

 15. Solving Expressions with Reference-Only

 A frequent complaint with LoRAs is that they can become "stiff," locking the character into a single expression.
-To break this, you can employ Reference-Only ControlNet.
+To break this, you can employ reference-only ControlNet.
 This allows you to "borrow" the raw emotional energy or lighting from a completely different stock photo and map it onto your consistent character, giving them the ability to laugh, cry, or scream without losing their recognizable face.

 Real-World Scenarios and Nuance